- Home

 About the FAFSA

-When your teen applies to the universities of his or her choice, they’ll have to fill out a Federal Assistance for Student Aid, or FAFSA form.
-It’s valid for United States citizens and permanent residents.
+When your teen applies to the universities of his or her choice, they'll have to fill out a Federal Assistance for Student Aid, or FAFSA form.
+It's valid for United States citizens and permanent residents.
 It is a mandatory form and part of the process of determining how your kid (or you) will pay for college next year.
-The deadline for this year is June 30, 2024.
+The deadline for this year is June 30, 2025.This form is really about you: your earnings, your savings, how much you pay in taxes and well, how much you can afford to help your kid.
+It will also examine any student-oriented savings plans that you have in place, and any trust funds in place to help your child through college.

 They ask for a whole lot of information, and FAFSA will be the ones forwarding your kids (your) financial information to any school where your child applies.
 This way, universities, colleges and specialized schools can see whether the student can afford their education; and, if the application is approved, provide her/him with financial assistance if they qualify.